 Since we work relatively close to Edgewood Road in Berlin, why not pick a day to take our lunch together and work off a few calories?
 I often walk around the building while reading the latest Newsweek or a book, so this was nothing odd for me.
-I would guess, however, that it was a bit odd for the cars and residents we passed who saw a random attractive girl walking down their street in a skirt and heels with a guy taking pictures of her every now and then.
+I would guess, however, that it was a bit odd for the cars and residents we passed who saw an attractive young woman walking down their street in a skirt and heels with a guy taking pictures of her every now and then.

-The weather wasn’t too hot for our trek and I specifically sprung the idea to Hoang and a day that she wore 4 inch heels.
+The weather wasn’t too hot for our trek and I specifically sprung the idea to Hoang on a day that she wore 4 inch heels.
 Hey, if you want to call 1.4 miles a “hike,” you’ve got to at least make it challenging, right?
-I had to navigate the difficult path, so my Kenneth Coles suited me just fine.
-And also, hiking in a skirt is far more comfortable than pants, so Hoang made out.
+Hey, hiking in a skirt is far more comfortable than pants, so Hoang made out.

 We parked and walked.
 Nearly due north up Edgewood Road.
 “Ooh, look!
 A nice house!”
 We walked some more.
 Cars passed us rather infrequently, though we did get strange looks.
 Time for a break with some trail mix.

 We kept walking.
 “Hey Hoang, how are your feet holding up?”
 “Fine!”
-I don’t know how women do it, but I know I like it!
+I don’t know how women do it.

 We kept walking.
 There were no hills at all or really any defining geologic feature at all.
 Heck, I don’t even remember any rocks.
 Well, there was a nice little pond (to Hoang’s right).

 While at the pond and taking the picture, an entire family poured out of their house to yell, “Is that your beagle?!
 Is that your lost dog?!”
 What was weird was that we literally had a mom, a dad, a few kids, grandma (doing the yelling), grandpa, and an aunt and uncle or two thrown in asking us about the mystery dog, all walking towards us in lockstep.
-It was actually pretty freaky, like they were zombies about to kill us for our brains (they were at least 70 yards away, thankfully).
-Look closely and note the confusion on Hoang’s face, above.
+It was actually pretty freaky, like they were zombies about to kill us for our brains.

 We kept walking.

 Finally, after about 35 minutes, we reached the end of the section, snapped a shot of me and my sweaty brow, hopped in the car and hit the road.
-There are several more road walks left, but none quite so long until the end and I’m fairly confident none quite so boring.
-At any rate, I know the next section will be one of the best on the whole trail as it contains Ragged Mountain.
-Stay tuned.
+There are several more road walks left, but none quite so long and I’m fairly confident none quite so boring.
+At any rate, I know the next section is one of the best on the whole trail as it contains Ragged Mountain.